Global "hotspots" where new coronaviruses may emerge have been identified | ExBulletin

 “The purpose of the analysis is to identify the potential for new hotspots in response to an increase in any of the three land-use attributes, causing spillover-friendly areas and hotspot activation.
 It emphasizes both possible types of land-use change, says Maria Christina Ruri, a professor at the Polytechnic University of Milan, Italy, who co-authored the study.

-“We hope that these results will help identify region-specific targeted interventions.
-Coronavirus “Spillover,” Rulli said.
+“We hope that these results will help identify the region-specific, targeted interventions needed to increase the resilience of the coronavirus to spillover,” Rulli said.

 Researchers say that human invasion of natural habitats can indirectly increase exposure to zoonotic diseases by reducing valuable biodiversity.